WasteManager/Splunk-Install/Install.md

   - mode=peer
   - pass4symm = the pass4sym established by the cluster manager
   # Cluster Manager Base configs
-  - winscp cluster_manager_base and org_all_indexes to server
+  - winscp cluster_manager_base and org_all_indexes to cluster manager server in manager-apps
   - change ownership and rename to something appropiate
-  - in org_all_indexes inside of indexes.conf change homepath to volume:hot/xindex/db # this needs to be done globally. theres a shortcut to do this in vi (enter that here) (do I need to change the coldpath to volume:cold?)
+  - in org_all_indexes inside of indexes.conf change homepath to volume:hot/xindex/db # this needs to be done globally. theres a shortcut to do this in vi (colon %s/string you want changed/thing you want string changed to/g # :%s/frogsarelame/frogsarecool/g) (do I need to change the coldpath to volume:cold?)
   - move org_all_indexes to manager-apps. ie: mv org_all_indexes
   - in cluster_manager_base, traverse down into server.conf. in the [clustering] stanza ensure mode = manager, replication factor =3 and search factor =2 (this is deployment dependent). define pass4symmkey here. (update keepass)